-A CRM is a database that captures information about your donors, members, and volunteers and enables your nonprofit to track donations, create fundraising reports, and analyze and compare fundraising campaigns.
-Today’s most effective CRMs are cloud-based to allow for easy management and remote access and integrate with commonly-used third-party tools, such as MailChimp, Facebook Charitable Giving Tools, and Apple Pay.
+A CRM is a database that captures and automates information about your donors, members, and volunteers and enables your nonprofit to track donations, create fundraising reports, and analyze and compare fundraising campaigns.
+Today’s most effective CRMs are cloud-based to allow for easy management and remote access and integrate with commonly-used third-party tools, such as MailChimp, Facebook Fundraising Tools, and Apple Pay.

 If your nonprofit is spending a lot of staff hours and financial resources maintaining an out-of-date CRM, then it may be time to research and select a new CRM that is better suited to modern fundraising trends.
-To get started, view this list of CRMs recommended by Nonprofit Tech for Good.
-In addition, when comparing CRMs, add Funraise and Keela to your list.
-A good first step is to download Keela’s CRM Buyer’s Guide:
+To get started, view this list of top-reviewed CRMs on Capterra, and when comparing CRMs, Nonprofit Tech for Good recommends adding Keela, Funraise, Bonterra, Givebutter, and Giveffect to your list.

 A Final Word: Study and mimic large organizations similar to yours in mission and programs.